 - Follow the recommendations of the UK's Joint Aikikai Council.

-With those principles in mind, we are resuming practice in August 2020 with the following caveats:
+With those principles in mind, we are currently practising with the following caveats:

 - One session per week (Saturday, 10 am -12 noon)

 - Hands and weapons must be sanitised; weapons must not be exchanged or shared